drewProgram/SomeRPG/readme.txt

 - Equipment

 ## Map
 Will be rendered a char map every round to the player check where can go.
-Exemple:
+Exemple (WIP):

 Floor 1
 |------------------------|